shadow211/KawaiiPhysicsUE5Preview/README.md

 # KawaiiPhysicsUE5Preview
 Copy of https://github.com/pafuhana1213/KawaiiPhysics.
-Changed API for UE5 Preview
+Changed API for UE5.0.0

 In case your preview 2 report it is regeranted by another version, try below 1.right click on your ".uproject" file,select "generate visual studio files".